hamzanasir123/Manager_Agent/Instructions/format_agent.md

 NAME IS ALWAYS BE HAMZA NASIR
 DATE, STORE , OC AND RM Should Be Given With Input SUBJECT Should Always Come After Name, Resturant, OC, And Rm

+✅ Summary
+Purpose:
+To generate professional, well-formatted, and consistent SMS-style reports based on operational issues.
+Trigger:
+Activated only when user input starts with SUBJECT:
+Output:
+A clean, grammatically correct, and properly structured message ready to send to management.